 Term deposits

-Most term deposits don’t actually charge many (if any) fees nowadays.
-Most providers do charge a penalty for early withdrawals though, which can either be a flat fee or a tiered ‘interest rate reduction’ that lowers your fixed rate depending on how long you have left in your term.
+Most term deposit providers don't levy fees.
+However, they will charge a penalty for early withdrawals, which can either be a flat fee or a tiered 'interest rate reduction' that effectively lowers your fixed rate depending on how long you had left in your term before you withdrew your deposit.

-Although the exact reduction will depend on your provider, it’s not uncommon for them to reduce your rate like this:
+Although the exact reductions will depend on your provider, it's not uncommon for returns to be cut like so:

 Interest rate reduction